zer0cache/matic-docs/docs/develop/fiat-on-ramp.md

 Easiest way ofcourse is to have some way to convert to the currency you require.
 "On-ramp" solutions provide this to you as a user.
 Formally said, you hand in your fiat via your credit card (having completed relevant KYC), the system provides you with equivalent cryptocurrency you require.

-To integrate your DApp with fiat on ramp solution on Matic, you can choose to go with either the following or spin up with a custom solution:
+To integrate your DApp with fiat on ramp solution on Polygon, you can choose to go with either the following or spin up with a custom solution:

 1. [MoonPay](https://www.moonpay.io/)
 2. [Sendwyre](https://www.sendwyre.com/)